pascaltribel/WavePropagation/README.md

 # Wave Propagation
-This repository contains experiments settings for the simulation, forecasting and analysis of waves propagation.
+This repository contains experiments settings for the simulation, forecasting and analysis of acoustic waves propagation.

 ## Installation
 Just clone this repository: